 He has won recognition for the state as a leader in computer science education, cut taxes by $150 million, and signed a law that exempts the retirement pay of veterans from state income tax.

 President Ronald Reagan appointed Governor Hutchinson as U.S. Attorney for the Western District of Arkansas.
 In 1996, he won the first of three successive terms in the U.S. House of Representatives.
 During his third term in Congress, President George W. Bush appointed him director of the Drug Enforcement Administration and later as an undersecretary in the newly created Department of Homeland Security.

 His experience has established him as a national resource for his expertise on trade, energy, national security, and education.
 The governor has been invited to the White House several times to join discussions about health care, Medicaid, and education issues.

-The Governor is chairman of the Interstate Oil and Gas Compact Commission (IOGCC), chairman of the Southern States Energy Board (SSEB), and chairman of the National Governors Association Homeland Security and Public Safety Committee.
-He is the former chairman of the Southern Regional Education Board.
+The Governor is the current Vice Chair of the National Governors Association.
+He is the former co-chair of the Council of Governors and the former chairman of the Interstate Oil and Gas Compact Commission (IOGCC), Southern States Energy Board (SSEB), and the Southern Regional Education Board.

 Governor Hutchinson grew up on a small farm in Gravette.
 He is a graduate of the University of Arkansas law school.
 He and his wife, Susan, have been married 47 years.
 They have four children and six grandchildren.